Notes on the Geography of Australia: Tennant Creek

 Tennant Creek cemetery.

-Most of the tombstones are grimly uniform, but here's one that tells a tale.
+Most of the tombstones are grimly uniform, but here's one that tells a one-word short story.

-A grave whose occupant apparently didn't want to be disturbed.
+A grave whose occupant didn't want to be disturbed.